Last Update: 03.11.2020

 While creating your plan, consider the office move as a team sport and outline some teamwork rules.
 Include leaders from your department lines of business and functional representatives, such as IT, HR, Facilities, Transportation, Finance, and Marketing (depending on your business).
 Team leaders are key here as they are trusted and well-respected employees who can give you insight into how other employees feel about the move.

-To have a successful communication with your staff about the company’s relocation endeavours, you will need to design a plan that actively engages employees.
+To successfully communicate with your staff about the company’s relocation endeavours, you must design a plan that actively engages employees.
 As long as you start the communication early, everything should be okay.
 Remember that employees play a large role in a successful office relocation for three main reasons:

 - They often pack their own equipment (desk, documents, personal belongings);

-- Their perspective about the process is an important factor for its proper execution;
+- Their perspective on the process is an important factor in its proper execution;

-- Both bullet points above have an impact on how much downtime or lost productivity your business experiences as a result of your office move.
+- Both bullet points above impact how much downtime or lost productivity your business experiences due to your office move.

 Which is the right way to communicate the key messages?
-If you are mostly sharing company news via email, maybe you should continue on this way.
-In addition to your general channel of communication, you should try to use multiple tactics and share all details of the move with your managers so they can inform their colleagues and handle all the questions.
+If you are mostly sharing company news via email, maybe you should continue in this way.
+In addition to your general communication channel, you should try to use multiple tactics and share all the move details with your managers so they can inform their colleagues and handle all the questions.

 The methods you’ll choose to communicate the office move to your staff are very important.
-They give everyone a chance to ask questions, read up about new office leisure activities, and get regular updates about the move.
+They allow everyone to ask questions, read up about new office leisure activities, and get regular updates about the move.
 Here are some suggestions that might be really helpful: